Towards Interpretable Federated Learning: IFL Approaches

 \subsection{Interpretable Feature Selection}

 The quality of clients' local features determines the effectiveness of their local models, which in turn, affect the performance of the global FL model.
 In practice, clients can possess noisy features that are irrelevant to the learning task, or a large number of redundant features which might result in model performance degradation and excessive parameter transmission.
 Thus, the interpretation of features (\emph{e.g.}, identifying noisy features and important features) is vital for FL.
 In addition, it can also provide insight into the internal working of FL models.
-We divide IFL feature selection approaches into two categories: 1) model-agnostic techniques, and 2) model-specific techniques.